apostrophecms/docs/docs/guide/writing-migrations.md

 </AposCodeBlock>

-- In this example, `$unset` is used to remove the `temporaryNote` property from the document.
+- In this example, [`$unset`](https://www.mongodb.com/docs/manual/reference/operator/update/unset/) is used to remove the `temporaryNote` property from the document.
 Note that the value of the property in `$unset` doesn't matter, you could also elect to pass `null`.
+- The rest of this example is essentially like the `$set` example above.

 ## Adding a Missing Property to Existing Widgets